Groups

 -

-Focus your discussions on specific passages the offer varying and controversial interpretations.
+Focus your discussions on specific passages that offer varying and controversial interpretations.

 -